mawentowski/api-documentation-course-gitpod-test/README.md

 - [x] Set up and configured Postman
 ```

 Once you’ve completed all items on the checklist, you’ll be ready for the next steps.
-Wait for further instructions from your instructor.
+Wait for further instructions from your instructo